petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

    unzip liferay-g4j2.zip
    ```

-1. There are two steps involved in importing data using the Batch Engine's REST APIs.
-First, you must have the fully qualified class name of the class that your are importing.
-You can get the class name from the API explorer in your installation at `/o/api` by checking the `x-class-name` field under Schemas.
-Second, you must wait for the task's `executeStatus` to be `COMPLETED`.
+1. To import data, you must have the fully qualified class name of the entity you are importing.
+You can get the class name from the API explorer in your installation at `/o/api`.
+Scroll down to the *Schemas* section and note down the `x-class-name` field of the entity you want to import.

-1. Use the cURL script to import Accounts to your Liferay instance.
+1. Use the following cURL script to import Accounts to your Liferay instance.
 On the command line, navigate to the `curl` folder.
-Execute the `ImportTask_POST_ToInstance.sh` script with the fully qualified class name of Accounts as a parameter.
+Execute the `ImportTask_POST_ToInstance.sh` script with the fully qualified class name of *Account* as a parameter.

    ```bash
    ./ImportTask_POST_ToInstance.sh com.liferay.headless.admin.user.dto.v1_0.Account